 Some snacks and treats that you could try to spoil your pet with that are safe for them include:

 - Canned pumpkin

 - Corn that is removed from the husk, without any flavourants and seasoning

 - Steamed carrots

 - Homemade BBQ liver biscuits

-Invite your furry friends to take part in family- and pet friendly activities such as:
+Invite your furry friends to take part in the family- and pet-friendly activities such as:

 - Playing games outside where there is fresh air.

 - Taking the dog/cat/pig or other animals for a walk.

 - Dress you animals in Thanksgiving themed outfits and have fashion shows and photoshoots.